DarkFlippers/unleashed-firmware/ReadMe.md

 * Custom plugins and games included
 * Extra SubGhz frequencies + extra mifare classic keys
 * Picopass/iClass plugin is included in releases
+* Recompiled IR TV Universal Remote for ALL buttons
 * Other small fixes and changes

 See changelog in releases for latest updates!